osmcode/osmcode.github.io/_osmium_tool_manual/09_creating_extracts.md

 is turned into a (multi)polygon and not other relations or closed ways that happen to be in the data.

+(If you have problems with relations downloaded from the API, the solution is the same.
+Run the mentioned `osmium getid` command on them.)

 And now you can create the extract:

     osmium extract -p paris-boundary.osm france.pbf -o paris.pbf